Guidance

 1 credit in Health and Physical Education

-1 credit in the Arts or Technological Education
+1 credit in the Arts, Computer Studies or Technological Education

 Optional credits (total of 7)